 The IFP Rules book states the following:

-- Rule 12.I – The Net Posts: The net posts are positioned out of bounds.
-If a ball strikes the net post or anything attached to the net post, it is a fault and a dead ball is declared.
-This rule does not include the net, the net cable, or rope between the net posts.
+- Rule 11.K.
+The Net Posts: The net posts (including connected wheels, arms, or other support construction) are positioned out of bounds.
+If a ball or player contacts the net post, it is a fault and a dead ball is declared.

 I know for some, that brings up a further question.
 “What if the ball hits the horizontal support bar of a temporary net, or the center foot?”

 You may also have heard about shots that are hit “around the post.”
-Perhaps your opponent hit a shot that caused you to run outside of the court to the right or left to get to.
+(See rule 11.L.3.)
+Perhaps your opponent hit a shot that caused you to run far outside of the court to either side.
 Your return shot does not have to cross over the net.
 As long as it lands in your opponents court, it can travel around or to the side of the post, and can even be below the height of the net!
 Those shots are very exciting to watch, and even more exciting when you’re the one who just hit it!